cscully-allison/data-ensemble-interview-artifacts/Codes.md

    - P1: (In refrence to drawing) "On the left, I just called that "profile one dot [MeasurementAPI]."
 Because that's how you think about it kind of."
    - P2: "Um, so I mean, there's kind of two parts, there's one part where, when it's well before. . . do you mean, like, when it's like, what the [MeasurementAPI] files are once it's actually loaded into a [EnsembleAPI] with that with our like, what we kind of look at?"
    - P2 talks about [MeasurementAPI] format as messay while pandas format is easier to read/work with, see block starting with "Yeah, I don't I'll describe"
-   - P5 (Implying data will come from an annotation-based tool like [MeasurementAPI]) ". . .now we can also look into dependencies between these **annotated regions**."
+   - P5: (Implying data will come from an annotation-based tool like [MeasurementAPI]) ". . .now we can also look into dependencies between these **annotated regions**."
-   - P8 - "Okay, so, so, yeah, the way I think about the staff that and this has been this has really been driven by the tools that I use, it's very hierarchical, right?"
+   - P8: "Okay, so, so, yeah, the way I think about the staff that and this has been this has really been driven by the tools that I use, it's very hierarchical, right?"
+   - P8: (equates routine with annotation because [MeasurementAPI]) "whatever routine or whatever annotation, the code developer has added to the code. . . to describe what's being timed"

 #### Data sourcing is part of the model